2017 WTA Finals

 The 2017 WTA Finals was a women's tennis tournament held in Kallang, Singapore.
 It was the 47th edition of the singles event and the 42nd edition of the doubles competition.
 The tournament was contested by eight singles players and eight doubles teams.
+The tournament was contested by eight singles players and eight doubles teams.
+The tournament was the year-end final of the 2017 WTA Tour.
 It was the final professional tournament for top-ranked doubles player and former top-ranked singles player Martina Hingis.
+Sixth-seeded Caroline Wozniacki won the singles title.